 Each SPICE Level, with the exception of Level 1, includes key processes that identify where an organisation must focus to improve processes.
-SPICE level II key processes are brief and scope of work management, project planning, project tracking and monitoring, subcontract management, project change management, health and safety management, risk management, and project team coordination For an organisation to achieve Level II of maturity, all projects must perform all these key processes adequately.
+SPICE level II key processes are brief and scope of work management, planning, project tracking monitoring, and management, project change management, health management, risk management, and project team coordination [(Refer Construct IT (2000) and Sarshar et al (2000) for more details on SPICE Level II key processes].
+For an organisation to achieve Level II of maturity, all projects must perform all these key processes adequately.
 This forms the basis for progression to Level 3.